HongyuanWu/aStargetseq/README.md

 Aim: eQTL, pQTL and alternative splicing analysis

 Timeline
-* Here’s the clinical and protein data.
-I forgot that some of the proteins were measured on a Luminex and some on ELISA.
+* Steven mentioned clinical and protein data, and proteins were measured on a Luminex and some on ELISA.
 * Update detail [clinical information to these 80 samples](AxialSpA_MasterFile_02Nov2015_corrected_for_SampSwap.csv	). eQTL and pQTL analysis were considered to be conducted.
 * RNA-seq to 240 samples conducted in Judy's lab.
 Target seqeuncing to IL17/21 pathway were conducted in MCRI
 * Macrophase (N=80) have 3 status: naive, LPS-stimuli and